illinois-cs241/assignment-docs/advanced_c.md

 other mechanisms such as reading in elements until it reads NULL or some other special value.

 Try writing your own variadic functions in C!
-One interesting excersize could be to write a simple parser for an arithmetic expression such as `$1 + $2` and replace `$n` with the value of the nth variadic argument to make a simple calculator.
+One interesting exercise could be to write a simple parser for an arithmetic expression such as `$1 + $2` and replace `$n` with the value of the nth variadic argument to make a simple calculator.